 Plant alternative forages for the right reasons—because you need more forage or you want to renovate a field.
 Do all that you can to best utilize existing perennial forages before planting an alternative annual forage.
 Determine when additional forage is needed and the quality and amount needed before planting alternatives.
 Consider the grazing behavior of the livestock species utilizing the forage and the nutritional requirements for that species.
 Finally, discuss the options with a member of the Integrated Forage Management Team.
 Contact your local Extension office for more details.

-- Barrett, J. Grazing Corn Demonstration.
-Columbus, OH: Ohio State University Extension, 1998.
+Barrett, J. (1998).
+Grazing Corn Demonstration.
+Ohio State University Extension, The Ohio State University.

-- Baxter, S. and Lines, A. Prices Paid and Received by Ohio Producers: Historical Prices, 1984-98.
+Baxter, S. & Lines, A. (1999).
+Prices Paid and Received by Ohio Producers: Historical Prices, 1984-98.
 ESO 2548.
-Columbus, OH: The Ohio State University, Department of Agricultural, Environmental, and Development Economics, 1999.
+The Ohio State University, Department of Agricultural, Environmental, and Development Economics.

-- Eastridge, M. and Weiss, W. Nitrates in Dairy Rations.
+Eastridge, M. & Weiss, W. (1999).
+Nitrates in Dairy Rations.
 Animal Sciences Fact Sheet AS-003-99.
-Columbus, OH: Ohio State University Extension.
-1999.
+Ohio State University Extension.
+The Ohio State University.

-- Little, C. Three Years of Grazing Corn.
-Columbus, OH: Ohio State University Extension, Guernsey County, 2000.
+Little, C. (2000).
+Three Years of Grazing Corn.
+Ohio State University Extension, Guernsey County.

-- Myers, D. Using a Microwave Oven to Determine Forage Moisture.
-Agronomy Fact Sheet AGF-004-90.
-Columbus, OH: Ohio State University Extension, 1990.
+Myers, D. Using a Microwave Oven to Determine Forage Moisture.
+Agronomy Fact Sheet, AGF-004-90.
+Ohio State University Extension.
+The Ohio State University.

-- Weed Control Guide for Ohio Field Crops.
-Bulletin 789.
-Columbus, OH: Ohio State University Extension.
+Weed Control Guide for Ohio Field Crops, Bulletin 789.
+(2020).
+Ohio State University Extension.
+The Ohio State University.

 The authors would like to thank Mark Sulc, OSU Extension Forage Specialist; David Zartman, OSU Extension Grazing Specialist; and Bob Hendershot, NRCS Grassland Conservationist, for reviewing this document.